ImperialCollegeLondon/RCDS-intro-to-containers/README.md

 Please try to install the appropriate software from the list below depending on the operating system that your laptop is running:

 - Microsoft Windows, either:
   - Try this first, although it won’t work with Windows 10 Home Edition.
-Install the [Docker Desktop (Windows)](https://hub.docker.com/editions/community/docker-ce-desktop-windows),
+Install the [Docker Desktop (Windows)](https://hub.docker.com/editions/community/docker-ce-desktop-windows), [YouTube video](https://youtu.be/shVTL3JsBr8)

   or failing that;

   - Install the [Docker Toolbox (Windows)](https://docs.docker.com/toolbox/toolbox_install_windows/).

 - Apple macOS, either:
   - Try this first, although it will not work with older versions of macOS.
-Install the [Docker Desktop (Mac)](https://hub.docker.com/editions/community/docker-ce-desktop-mac), or failing that:
+Install the [Docker Desktop (Mac)](https://hub.docker.com/editions/community/docker-ce-desktop-mac), [YouTube video](https://youtu.be/BJxGr2Xa6Zk) or failing that:

   - Install the [Docker Toolbox (Mac)](https://docs.docker.com/toolbox/toolbox_install_mac/).